 Throughout the school year, HOM also endeavours to ensure that children who do attend school do not have to sit in the classrooms with empty stomachs.
 Malnutrition and hunger lead to children getting less benefit from education, decreasing learning outcomes and increasing drop-out rates.

 Since 2007, House of Mercy Children’s Home Lagos, Nigeria (HOM) has been catering for the needs of disadvantaged boys and girls through its four-fold activities: organisation of informal classes, school sponsorship, mobile kitchen and cloth distribution.

 Videos of our Child Education Programme can be viewed on YouTube

 Videos of our Child Beggar Programme are also available on YouTube

 On September 8, 2016, House of Mercy Children’s Home, Lagos, Nigeria (HOM) marked International Literacy Day with the launch of a Children’s Library to foster the discovery and enjoyment of reading while raising awareness and advocating on behalf of children without access to education.
-A video of the Children’s Library is available on YouTube.
+The video of the Children’s Library is available on our YouTube channel.

 On International Mother Language Day, February 21, 2020, House of Mercy Children’s Home, Lagos, Nigeria (HOM) published a video advocating for the right of all African children (out-of-school children, children from nomadic communities, children from linguistic, ethnic, or cultural minorities, refugees and displaced children, former child soldiers and other marginalised children, particularly in the rural areas) who have been excluded from educational opportunities, to education in their mother tongue.
 The Mother Tongue Education video can be viewed on our video gallery and on our YouTube channel.